 The UTTC Library has a prime responsibility to serve the students, faculty, and staff of the College.
 The secondary mission of the Library is to provide materials and service to the patrons of the consortium libraries of Central Dakota Library Network (CDLN).
-Also, the UTTC Library supports service to the residents of North Dakota through ND networks systems and the North Dakota Library Association's Network for Knowledge.
+Also, the UTTC Library supports service to the residents of North Dakota through ND networks systems.